 - Let the school know if your child continues to tell you about incidents of bullying.

-If you’re not satisfied with the results and the problem is persisting, you should then contact your state or territory education authority who can then investigate the issue on your behalf.
+If you’re not satisfied with the results and the bullying in school persists, you should then contact your state or territory education authority who can then investigate the issue on your behalf.
 Call the main switch number in your state and ask to talk to someone who works in the student welfare area.